 - 6 large whole wheat tortillas

 - 1 batch chipotle hummus

 - 3 cups cooked quinoa

 - 6 cups mixed greens rinsed and dried

-- Spread a whole wheat tortilla with chipotle hummus.
+Spread a whole wheat tortilla with about 1/4 cup chipotle hummus.
 You want to spread a generous layer, but don’t go right to the edge or it’ll get messy when you start rolling.

-- Next add ½ cup of quinoa, a large handful of mixed greens (about 1 cup) and a small handful of shredded carrot, red pepper, and green onion.
+Next add ½ cup of quinoa, a large handful of mixed greens (about 1 cup) and a small handful of shredded carrot, red pepper, and green onion.
 Add 3-4 tofu sticks to the top.

 - Now you’re ready to roll!
 Carefully fold the sides in, and then fold one end over the other, pull back to roll the contents into a log, and finish rolling your wrap.

 Repeat with remaining ingredients until all of your wraps are ready!

 Wrap tightly with foil, and store in the fridge for up to 4-5 days.